Diversity & Inclusion

 CONTACT INFORMATION / HARASSMENT REPORTS

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of the event staff immediately.
 Event staff can be identified by staff badges onsite and can be found at the event registration counter at any time.
-Our staff has had incident response training and responds to harassments reports and does so in accordance with the process recommended by the Ada Initiative, which can be found here on the Geek Feminism Wiki.
+Our staff has had incident response training and responds to harassments reports and does so in accordance with the process recommended on the Geek Feminism Wiki found here.

 You may also reach out to: